-Tangie is an outstanding multi award-winning hybrid strain which, in the space of ten months, won ten different awards at Cannabis Cups.
-DNA Genetics in Amsterdam has set the bar very high in terms of sheer quality with Tangie, making it one of the most sought-after strains among cannabis smokers.
+Tangie is an outstanding, multi-award-winning hybrid that won ten different awards at Cannabis Cups in ten months.
+DNA Genetics in Amsterdam has set the bar very high in terms of sheer quality with the Tangie strain.
+As a result, Tangie is one of the most sought-after strains by cannasseurs nationwide.

 What Is the Tangie Strain?

-Tangie is a sativa-dominant hybrid strain (70% sativa: 30% indica), which some say is a tribute to or a remake of the famous Tangerine Dream strain popular in the 1990s.
-It is a cross between California Orange and an unknown Skunk strain.
-The consensus is that is most likely to be the phenotype Skunk No. 1, used to breed so many other hybrids.
+Tangie is a sativa-dominant hybrid strain (70% sativa: 30% indica).
+Some say it is a tribute to or a remake of the famous Tangerine Dream strain popular in the 1990s.
+In terms of its lineage, it is a cross between California Orange and the Skunk #1 strain.

 Tangie is quite a potent strain, with THC levels ranging between 19%-22% and a CBD level of 0.1%.
-Tangie’s cerebral effects come on fast, resulting in a euphoric high which tapers off gradually leaving smokers of this strain feeling happy, uplifted and energized.
+Tangie’s cerebral effects come on fast, resulting in a euphoric high.
+The high tapers off gradually, leaving consumers of this strain feeling happy, uplifted, and energized.

-With a name like Tangie, it is not surprising that this strain has a distinctively sweet, citrusy tangerine aroma.
-Tangie’s flavors are a similarly tropically sweet, citrus and orange mix, making this strain one of the best tasting out there.
+With a name like Tangie, it is unsurprising that this strain has a distinctively sweet, citrusy tangerine aroma.
+It has also inherited a subtle skunk scent from its parent strain, Skunk #1.

-When fully grown, Tangie is quite a tall plant with small, light green compact buds.
-A Tangie plant produces a generous amount of trichomes with dark orange pistils that grow prominently around the leaves.
+When fully grown, Tangie is quite a tall plant with relatively small, light green compact buds.
+It produces a generous coating of trichomes with dark orange pistils growing prominently on the plant’s surface.

 Tangie Strain Grow Info

-The Tangie strain is generally considered to be of moderate difficulty to grow.
-As already mentioned, it grows quite tall, so you will need to top it to keep its height under control and to encourage lateral growth.
-This is particularly important if you intend on growing this plant indoors.
+Experienced cannabis cultivators rate the Tangie strain as moderately difficult to grow.
+As a Tangie plant grows quite tall, you will need to top it to keep its height under control and promote lateral growth.
+Obviously, this is particularly important if you intend to grow the Tangie strain indoors.

-While a Tangie plant can be grown indoors or outdoors, it definitely flourishes more when grown outdoors, especially in soil and in a warmer climate.
-The more diverse the soil you grow the Tangie plant in, the better, as this will help those Tangie terpenes reach their full potential.
+While a Tangie plant can be grown indoors or outdoors, it flourishes when grown outdoors in soil in a warm climate.
+The more diverse the soil you use, the better.
+A nutrient-rich soil will help enhance Tangie’s terpene profile, giving it a better flavor and aroma.

-Feeding the Tangie plant a variety of nutrients will help to enhance its characteristic citrusy orange flavor.
-You can start off by applying above-average levels of nitrogen in the vegetative stage followed by high levels of phosphorus and potassium when in the flowering stage.
+Additionally, feeding a Tangie plant a variety of nutrients will help to enhance its characteristic citrusy orange flavor.
+Start by applying above-average nitrogen levels in the vegetative stage.
+Then, provide high levels of phosphorus and potassium in the flowering stage.

-Tangie is naturally able to handle higher temperatures and humidity levels than most other strains.
-A Tangie plant will flourish in a warm, dry, climate with the optimal temperature range being between 68-85 degrees Fahrenheit.
+A Tangie plant will flourish in a warm, dry climate.
+The optimal temperature range is between 68-85 degrees Fahrenheit.

+Experienced Tangie growers recommend the Screen of Green method (SCROG) to achieve the highest possible yield.
 Those growing their Tangie plant indoors can expect a yield of between 14 to 18 ounces per square meter.
-Those growing outdoors can expect a higher yield of 18 ounces or more per square meter.
-Tangie’s flowering period is around 9-10 weeks and the ideal time for harvesting is around late September or early October.
+Outdoor growers can expect a yield of 18 ounces or more per square meter.
+Tangie’s indoor flowering period is between 9-10 weeks.
+The ideal time for harvesting outdoors is late September or early October.

 Medical Benefits of the Tangie Strain